kdanni/development.standard.kdanni.org/docs/standards/performance-and-scalability-standard.md

 - Require CAB approval for performance-impacting configuration changes during freeze windows as defined in the [Change-Management Policy](../policies/change-management-policy.md).
 - Store evidence of SLO reviews, test results, and incident reports for at least one year to support audits.
+- Share lessons learned from major incidents with the Architecture Guild and record architectural remediation actions in the backlog with explicit owners and due dates.

 ## Compliance Checklist
 1. SLOs published and reviewed quarterly.